Get Started with Git on Oracle Linux

 Add a file to Your Git Repository

-The last command output suggested using gid add to allow Git to track the file.
+The last command's output suggested using gid add to allow Git to track the file.
 This section explains how to add the new file to your Git repository and to track it.
-The command used to do this is git add.

-1. Add the new file to the Git repository.
+1. Add the file to the Git repository.

-Note: There are several ways to add a file, or files, to a Git repository.
-If you only want to add a single file at a time, you need to reference each file separately as shown above.
-However, if several files need to be added to your repository, you could also use git add . to include all new files created since the last git add was used.
-There is no 'right', or 'wrong' way to do this, instead the choice of which to use is up to you.
+There are several ways to add a file, or files, to a Git repository.
+If you only want to add a single file and not other untracked files in the same directory, you need to reference each file separately, as shown above.
+However, if you need to add several files to your repository, you could also use git add . to include all untracked, newly created, and modified files since the last time using git add.
+There is no right or wrong way to do this.
+Instead, choosing which to use is up to you.

 2. Check that Git is now tracking the file.